wandersoncferreira/hfdp/README.md

 # Heads First Design Patterns

 I am reading and implementing in Clojure all the examples of the book.
+You will probably need the book in order to follow the examples here, because there are lots of text around each problem to explain the design pattern friendlier.

 The idea is to get an implementation that satisfies the following requirements:

 	- The same behavior as the Java version
 	- As much Clojure idiomatic as possible